Let’s Talk About Spoken English Features

 Here’s the good news:

 spoken English features aren’t mistakes.
 Everyone uses them!
-The secret is learning when they’re okay and when to tone them down.
+The secret is learning with online tutoring when they’re okay and when to tone them down.

-You don’t need to be a teacher to help your child get better at speaking.
+You don’t need to be a teacher to help your child get better at speaking English.
 Here are some fun activities any family can do:

 Record and Listen Back: